Why are many businesses instilling a DevOps culture into their organization?: Research Methodology: Study Design

 This paper presents empirical research on practicing DevOps.
-It is based on the \textit{positivism} and \textit{constructivism} models as underlying philosophies \cite{Easterbrook:2008}.
-The positivism states that knowledge can be built observing empirical facts and using logical inference; whereas the constructivism or interpretivism states that a phenomenon can be fully understood considering the perspectives of the involved participants and their context.
-In this research, both approaches are considered useful and a mixed approach is adopted.
+It is mainly based on the \textit{constructivism} model as an underlying philosophy \cite{Easterbrook:2008}.
+Constructivism or interpretivism states that scientific knowledge cannot be separated from its human context, and a phenomenon can be fully understood by considering the perspectives and the context of the involved participants.
+Therefore, the most suitable methods to support this approach are those collecting rich qualitative data, from which theories (tied to the context under study) may emerge.
+The research methodology of this empirical study on practicing DevOps is a multiple case study.
+Exploratory case studies are useful for determining what is happening in a phenomenon while also seeking new insights and generating ideas for new research \cite{Wohlin:2012}.
+The study has been conducted according to the guidelines for conducting case study research in software engineering proposed by Runeson and Höst \cite{Runeson:2009}.
+The collection methods we used are interviews, workshops, observations, and retrieval of a set of metrics.

-The research method is a multiple case study to characterize the reasons why companies move to DevOps and what results they expect to obtain when adopting DevOps culture.
-This exploratory case study is based on interviews to software practitioners from 30 multinational software-intensive companies from November 2017 to February 2020.
+The specific investigation presented here characterizes the reasons why companies move to DevOps and the results they expect to obtain when adopting DevOps culture, and it has been conducted mainly by leveraging in-depth, semi-structured interviews with software practitioners from 30 multinational software-intensive companies from November 2017 to February 2020.
+Interviews are a common method used for collecting data in software field studies \cite{Lethbridge:2005}.
+The interviews provide us with the necessary data to answer the research questions of this study.
+Additionally, observations at organizations' facilities and industrial workshops provided us with data and memos that we used to triangulate and complete data omissions.
 The results of the study are presented through an exploratory analysis.
-Exploratory case studies are useful for finding out what is happening on a phenomenon whilst also seek new insights and generate ideas for new research \cite{Lwakatare:2016b}.
-The study has been conducted according to the guidelines for conducting case study research in software engineering proposed by Runeson and Höst \cite{Runeson:2009}.